-The Community Wellbeing program provides small grants up to \$10,000 and technical assistance to help communities build their capacity to strengthen the wellbeing of their members and the community as a whole.
-These grantees provided an array of services such as afterschool learning activities, tutoring, gardening, parenting classes, support groups, public speaking skills, and STEM clubs, that improved the wellbeing of their communities.
+The Community Wellbeing program provides small grants of up to \$10,000 and technical assistance to help communities build their capacity to strengthen the wellbeing of their members and the community as a whole.
+These grantees provided an array of services such as student meal delivery program, support groups, creative arts, teen clothing, mental health workshops, afterschool programming, mentorship to foster youth, art in open spaces, and LGBTQ+ Youth Health & Education Wellbeing program that improved the wellbeing of their communities and also the underserved populations.

-The graph below reflects the outcomes for 17 community grantees and their members.
-(14,792 members represented through the grants for FY 21-22).
+The graphs below reflect the outcomes for 13 community grantees and their members.
+(10,809 members represented through the grants for FY 22-23).

-Percentage of Grantees who Report
+Percentage of Grantees who Report Successful in their Community's Activities: